clementfung/biodiversity-analyzer/README.md

 Optionally, this script can also filter out all category_id's above a certain value.
 i.e. It's useful to restrict the eventual ML model to the top 20 classes for easier training and eval.

 Example usage: `python3 json_parser.py annotations_train.json` (see the file for how the filtering works)

+### dl_and_filter_npy.sh

+This is a bash script which, given a list of filenames (the output of `json_parser`, for example, `annotations_train_filtered_fr.txt`), downloads all the az patches, and deletes all the subdirectories not found in the filelist.

 ### process_patches.py

-> Mostly still an example for now

-Given a set of input `.npy` files, this script will separate out the data format into n-by-d formatting matrices, ready to be used for machine learning.
+Given a set of input `.npy` files, (if you used the bash script above, the remaining directories in `\patches`) this script will load each out and separate out the data format into n-by-d formatting matrices, ready to be used for machine learning.

 ### train_model.py

 > Mostly still an example for now

-Given a set of input processed `.npy` files (the output of `process_patches.py`), this script will perform a very basic CNN training.
+Given a set of input processed `.npy` files (the output of `process_patches.py`), this script will perform a very basic CNN training, and output the train/test accuracy, as well as the loss curve.